aliciapflaumer/blog/_posts/2018-05-07-reading-list.markdown

 "[No Walls and the Recurring Dream: A Memoir](https://www.amazon.com/gp/product/B07JYSMCK1/){:target="_blank"}" by Ani DiFranco

 # Currently Reading

+"[Affective Computing](https://www.amazon.com/gp/product/0262661152/){:target="_blank"}" by Rosalind Picard
+>I discovered this book when reading "Girl Decoded", Picard was a mentor of Rana el Kaliouby and the two co-founded Affectiva.

 "[The Manager's Path: A Guide for Tech Leaders Navigating Growth & Change](https://www.amazon.com/gp/product/1491973897){:target="_blank"}" by Camille Fournier